Material Information

 Any non-public information about a company that would likely influence a reasonable investor's decision to buy or sell its stock.

-Material information is the lifeblood of fair markets.
-In the eyes of the Securities and Exchange Commission (SEC), information is "material" if there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision.
-In other words, if the news were public, would it move the stock price?
-This concept is the dividing line between legal trading and illegal insider trading.
-If you know something about a company that the general public doesn't, and that something is material, you cannot trade on it.
-Once the information is disclosed to the public (via a press release or SEC filing), it ceases to be "non-public," and anyone can trade on it.
-The goal is to ensure a level playing field where no one has an unfair advantage due to privileged access to market-moving news.
+Material information is the essential lifeblood of fair and efficient financial markets.
+In the eyes of the Securities and Exchange Commission (SEC) and global regulators, information is legally deemed "material" if there is a substantial likelihood that a reasonable, prudent investor would consider it important in the complex process of making an actual investment decision.
+In simpler, practical terms: if the news were made public right now, would it be likely to move the stock price significantly up or down?
+If the answer is yes, the information is almost certainly material.
+This powerful concept serves as the ultimate dividing line between legal, research-based trading and illegal, fraudulent insider trading.
+If you possess knowledge about a company that the general public does not yet have access to, and that knowledge is material, you are strictly forbidden by law from trading on it or sharing it with others (tipping).
+Once that information is officially disclosed to the public—typically through a press release or a formal SEC filing—it ceases to be "non-public," and the field is once again level for all participants.
+The overriding goal of these regulations is to ensure that no individual or institution has an unfair, "rigged" advantage based solely on their privileged access to market-moving corporate secrets.
+Transparency is the only way to maintain the broad public trust necessary for a functional stock market.

 Key Takeaways